Enhanced Hong-Ou-Mandel Manifolds and figures of merit for linear chains of identical micro-ring resonators: Derivation of HOM condition

 According to Eqn.(\ref{eq4}) the corresponding output state has the form:

 \begin{widetext}

 \end{widetext}

-Making it obvious that the HOM Effect is obtained whenever the coefficient of the state $\ket{1_c,1_f}$ vanishes.
+Making it obvious that the HOM Effect is obtained whenever the coefficient of the state $\ket{1_c,1_f}$ vanishes (the permanent of $\mathbf{M}_N)$).
 It is easy to show that the resulting output state is the well-known, properly normalized two-photon NOON state \cite{Dowling:2008},

 To isolate the HOMM, we consider the output coincidence probability for photons in the state given in Eqn.(\ref{longeq8}),